Implementing a Multi-Foundation Enterprise PKS Deployment

 Page last updated:

-This topic describes how to deploy multiple instances of VMware Enterprise PKS on vSphere with NSX-T infrastructure.
+This topic describes how to deploy multiple instances of Enterprise PKS (PKS) on vSphere with NSX-T infrastructure.

 A multi-foundation deployment of Enterprise PKS lets you install and run multiple instances of Enterprise PKS.
 The purpose of a multi-foundation deployment of Enterprise PKS is to share a common vSphere and NSX-T infrastructure across multiple foundations, while providing complete networking isolation across foundations.